nut-tree/website/docs/tutorial-screen/highlight.md

 })();
 ```

-With auto highlight turned on, we no longer have to manually care about highlighting [find](find.md) results.
+With auto highlight turned on, we no longer have to care about manually highlighting [find](find.md) results.
 Once [find](find.md) returns a valid [Region](https://nut-tree.github.io/apidoc/classes/region_class.Region.html), it will be highlighted.
 And since [waitFor](waitfor.md) reuses [find](find.md), auto-highlight works there as well!

 ## Summary

 - nut.js provides a way to visually debug image search results.
-- Both the highlight duration and the highlight window opacity are configurable via `config` object.
+- Both the highlight duration and the highlight window opacity are configurable via the `config` object.
-- Auto highlight will automatically highlight results returned from [find](find.md)
+- Auto highlight will automatically highlight results returned from [find](find.md).